conjurinc/debify/README.md

     The distrib folder in the project source tree is intended to create scripts for package pre-install, post-install etc. The distrib folder is not included in the deb package, so its contents should be copied to the file system or packaged using fpm arguments.

     All arguments to this command which follow the double-dash are propagated to the fpm command.

 COMMAND OPTIONS
-    --additional-files=arg - Specify files to add to the FPM image that are not included from the git repo (default: none) -d, --dir=arg          - Set the current working directory (default: none) --dockerfile=arg       - Specify a custom Dockerfile.fpm (default: none)
+    -a, --architecture=arg - Set the architecture of the package; can be set to arm64 or amd64 (default: amd64) --additional-files=arg - Specify files to add to the FPM image that are not included from the git repo (default: none) -d, --dir=arg          - Set the current working directory (default: none) --dockerfile=arg       - Specify a custom Dockerfile.fpm (default: none)